Data Policy

 Tel.
 040-228691140

-E-mail: datenschutz@timeride.de
+E-mail:

-What sources and data do we use?
+What sources & data do we use?

 We process personal data that we receive from you in the course of using our website and, if applicable, our business relationship.

 In the case of purely informational use of the website, i.e. if you do not register or otherwise transmit information to us, we only collect the personal data that your browser transmits to our server.
 When you access our website, we collect the following access data, which is technically necessary for us to display our website to you and to ensure stability and security.
 The access data includes the IP address (anonymized), date and time of the request, time zone difference to Greenwich Mean Time (GMT), content of the request (i.e. name of the specific website accessed), access status/HTTP status code, amount of data transferred in each case, referrer URL (previously visited page), operating system and its interface, language and version as well as type of browser software, notification of successful retrieval.
+Furthermore, we receive your personal data if you contact us via the form mask.

 What do we process your data for (purpose of processing) and on what legal basis?